About the CDC

-The infant classrooms each serve 8 children between the ages of six weeks and 18 months.
-The program stresses the importance of meeting social and emotional needs of infants and young toddlers, as well as the need for an enriched environment.
+The infant classrooms serve 8 children between the ages of six weeks and 18 months.
+The program stresses the importance of meeting the social and emotional needs of infants and young toddlers and the need for an enriched environment.
 Experiences are provided to enhance children’s cognitive, sensory, motor and language development.
 The program is highly individualized and activities are based on the developmental needs of the children in the room.
 Two Master Teachers and Professional Interns staff these classrooms.
 Individual child schedules are followed throughout the day.

 The preschool classrooms each provide experiences for 17 to 18 children between the ages of three and five.
 Experiences are based on an understanding of the social, cognitive, emotional, and physical needs of the children in the program.
 Experiences in art, music, dramatic play, language arts, reading, blocks, science, and mathematics are offered daily.
 The children also have many opportunities to explore the outside environment and community.
 Two Master Teachers and Professional Interns staff each classroom.